Amvnn/Amvnn/README.md

 -  I’m currently working on myself
 -  Playing with react lately (next target = () => {Next.js})
--  I love blending frontend magic with backend power
+-  I love to solve real world problems with my project prototypes
--  Fun Fact: I escape into books when the mediocrity of minds exhausts me
+-  I escape into books when the mediocrity of minds exhausts me
 -  Reach me: Unknnown1111@gmail.com

 ---